 About

-She has opened for The Orb’s extensive UK tour, Marconi Union, and System7, and collaborated with artists such as Sigur Rós, Clint Mansell, Thom Yorke, Elbow, Fontaines DC, Jonny Greenwood, and Bat For Lashes.
-Her music has received national and international radio play on BBC Radio3, BBC6 Music, RAI3, RNE, KEXP, Dublab, and Radio Hanover.
+She has opened for The Orb’s extensive UK tour, Marconi Union, and System7, and collaborated with artists such as Jonsi (Sigur Rós), Clint Mansell, Thom Yorke, Elbow, Fontaines DC, Jonny Greenwood, Suki Waterhouse and Bat For Lashes.
+Her music is regularly played on national and international radio, including BBC Radio3, BBC6 Music, RAI3, RNE, KEXP, Dublab, and Grenzwellen.

-Violeta has performed at prestigious venues like The Royal Albert Hall, Paris Philharmonie,and The Barbican, as well as festivals including British Summer Time, SGP, and Glastonbury.
+Violeta has performed at prestigious venues like The Royal Albert Hall, Paris Philharmonie, The Barbican, as well as festivals including British Summer Time, SGP, and Glastonbury.

 Her second album, Mirror Images, was hailed by Strad Magazine as “a remarkable concept album.”
 Her third, Cavaglia, musically translates a pristine Swiss valley, its lakes, and glaciers.

-Her upcoming live EP, Fallen Trees, is a melancholic and introspective performance from her“Live Music in Nature” series, featuring live-streamed concerts in stunning nature.
+Similarly, her live EP, Fallen Trees, is a melancholic and introspective performance from her“Live Music in Nature” series, featuring live-streamed concerts in stunning natural locations.

 “Powerful” Sarah Mohr-Pietsch, BBC Radio 3